Graph visualization

 Building accessible applications

 Nearly 15% of people have a disability that could impact their ability to use software.
-Accessibility is essential.
+Ensuring they have equal access to technology is essential.

 Accessible data visualization